Jason2866/WiFi-SDCard/README.md

 # WebDAV server library

-This is a continuation of @ardyesp's [initial work](https://github.com/ardyesp/ESPWebDAV).
+This "v2" branch is a continuation of @ardyesp's [initial work](https://github.com/ardyesp/ESPWebDAV).
+<br/>(the former "v3" branch has been merged into "v2")

 ### 3D Printer